Catheter labs are a cross between a theatre and a x-ray room.

 These include doctors who will perform majority of the procedures, nurses, physiologists and radiographers.

-There may also be healthcare assistants, medical students and on rare occasions company specialists.
+There may also be healthcare assistants or medical students.

 Will I be awake for the procedure?

-This means you will be awake and the doctor numbs the area needed with an injection.
+The majority of cath lab procedures are done under local anaesthetic, which means you will be awake and the area will be numbed with an injection.

 We might give you some sedation / relaxing medication, as well as painkillers.
-These will be delivered through a needle in the back or your hand.
+These will be delivered through a needle in the back of your hand.

 You might feel a bit sleepy, but this is not the same as a general anaesthetic.